sidharthdas/spring-autoconfiguration-example/README.md

 ```

-1. Main use if we dont have to do the componentScan if we are using our module in other project.
+1. Main use if we don't have to use @ComponentScan if we are using our module in another project.

    Steps:
-   1. Create a folder in resources folder i.e. META-INF
+   1. Create a folder in the resources folder i.e. META-INF
    2. Inside META-INF, create another folder i.e. spring
-   3. Then inside spring folder, create a file with name `org.springframework.boot.autoconfigure.AutoConfiguration.imports`
+   3. Then inside the spring folder, create a file with the name `org.springframework.boot.autoconfigure.AutoConfiguration.imports`
    4. Inside the file add the class which is annotated with @AutoConfiguration
       Example :
       `config.AppConfig`
-   5. There are other useful annotation such as @ConditionalOnClass and @ConditionalOnBean
+   5. There are other useful annotations such as @ConditionalOnClass and @ConditionalOnBean
         1. @ConditionalOnClass - This annotation is at class level.
 If the class is not present then the class with AutoConfiguration will not be created
            Example : `@ConditionalOnClass(name = "com.autoconfiguration.config.TestConfig")`
-        3. @ConditionalOnBean - This annotation is at method level.
-If the bean is not present then the bean in AutoConfiguration class will not be created
+        3. @ConditionalOnBean - This annotation is at the method level.
+If the bean is not present then the bean in @AutoConfiguration class will not be created
            Example : `@ConditionalOnBean(name = "getStudent")`

-  Overal Example :
+  Overall Example :

   ```
   package config;